agsb/u2forth.asm/README.md

           the twigs only contains address to words.

  The leafs are sequences (threads) of real cpu code without any calls or any jumps inside, else at end.

  The twigs are sequences of reference address for calls executed in order.

- In RiscV cpu opcodes, leafs are equivalent to link and leave, jal and jalr, and twigs to call and return, ;
+ In RiscV cpu opcodes, leafs are equivalent to *link and leave*  and twigs to *call and return* ;

  WARNING: Goal is create a small object code for make a handcraft assembled forth for atmega8